 As part of this process you can create an export profile to define what the export should operate on.
 An export profile is a template in which you specify the Enterprise Architect element properties to be exported to the mapped fields in DOORS object properties.

-Ribbon Click on target Package, then: Specialize > Add-Ins > DOORS > Export to Doors Context Menu Browser window Right-click on target Package Specialize DOORS Export to Doors
+Ribbon Click on target Package, then: Specialize > Add-Ins > DOORS > Export to Doors Context Menu Browser window Right-click on target Package Specialize DOORS Export to Doors and whether to also export connectors and attachments.

 Export to DOORS Dialog